OPS-E2E-PPE/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Microsoft.PowerShell.Utility.md

 Uses a customized view to format the output.

 ### [Format-Hex](Format-Hex.md)
-Displays a file or input such as a string, as hexadecimal.
+Displays a file or other input as hexadecimal.

 ### [Format-List](Format-List.md)
 Formats the output as a list of properties in which each property appears on a new line.